lostisland/faraday/UPGRADING.md

   focused on the Faraday API more quickly, without having to push it on all adapters immediately.
 * With the community creating more and more adapters, we wanted to avoid having first and second-class adapters by having some of them included with the gem and others available externally.
-* Moving adapters into separate gems allow to solve the dependency issues once and for all.
+* Moving adapters into separate gems solve the dependency issues once and for all.
   Faraday will remain a dependency-free gem, while adapter gems will be able to automatically pull any necessary dependency, without having to rely on the developer to do so.